 I'm not sure what it says about me but I'm always experimenting with inks for block printing, wondering if there is something else out there that I'm missing.
 So with that in mind, over the last couple years I've been experimenting exhaustively with inks made by a wide variety of manufacturers from around the world.
-I've printed on all different sorts of paper from thin Japanese paper to Rives BFK, as well as fabric, mostly on an etching press.
+I've printed on all different sorts of paper from thin Japanese paper to Rives BFK, as well as fabric, mostly on a Blick etching press.
 These are the inks I tested:

 - Caligo Safe Wash Relief Ink

 - Charbonnel Aqua Wash Etching Ink

 - Daniel Smith Oil-Based Relief Ink (now discontinued)